 # Locales {#locales}

-To allow simultaneous use of packages linked against different versions of `glibc` with different locale archive formats, Nixpkgs patches `glibc` to rely on `LOCALE_ARCHIVE` environment variable.
+To allow simultaneous use of packages linked against different versions of `glibc` with different locale archive formats, Nixpkgs patches `glibc` to rely on the `LOCALE_ARCHIVE` environment variable.

 On non-NixOS distributions, this variable is obviously not set.
 This can cause regressions in language support or even crashes in some Nixpkgs-provided programs.
 The simplest way to mitigate this problem is exporting the `LOCALE_ARCHIVE` variable pointing to `${glibcLocales}/lib/locale/locale-archive`.
 The drawback (and the reason this is not the default) is the relatively large (a hundred MiB) size of the full set of locales.
 It is possible to build a custom set of locales by overriding parameters `allLocales` and `locales` of the package.